mmeyer2k/dcrypt/README.md

 ## Block Ciphers
 Dcrypt helps application developers avoid common mistakes in crypto implementations that leave data at risk while providing flexibility in its options.
 Dcrypt strives to make correct usage simple, but it is possible to use dcrypt incorrectly.
-Please read all of the instructions and the [crypto details document](https://github.com/mmeyer2k/dcrypt/blob/master/docs/CRYPTO.md) carefully!

 __NOTE__: Dcrypt's default configurations assume the usage of a base64 encoded high entropy key with a minimum of 2048 bits.
 Be sure to read the section on key hardening and pay close attention to the diffences between `$key` and `$password`.